 You regularly need two windows side by side with equal attention — the dimming makes the second one noticeably harder to read.

-Free (in-app purchases available) · Mac App Store · by Navi
+Free (optional in-app purchases) · Mac App Store · by Rafael Conde

 It solves exactly one problem.
 If that problem does not apply to you, skip it.
 If you are on video calls regularly and have ever noticed mid-meeting that your lighting looks terrible, this earns its place immediately.